Language selection

 On October 3, 2022, Canada expanded the focus of the Special Economic Measures (Iran) Regulations to include human rights violations and respond to the acceleration of Iran’s repressive measures against women and its brutal crackdown on citizen demonstrations.
 Since October 2022, Canada has imposed multiple rounds of sanctions on Iranian individuals and entities and its leadership.

-On October 18, 2023, Canada amended the Special Economic Measures (Iran) Regulations to maintain sanctions and prohibitions on Iran’s nuclear and ballistic missile programs and conventional weapons proliferation, which expired in the UN Security Council Resolution 2231.
+On October 18, 2023, Canada amended the Special Economic Measures (Iran) Regulations to maintain sanctions and prohibitions on Iran’s nuclear and ballistic missile programs and conventional weapons proliferation, which had expired in accordance with UN Security Council Resolution 2231.
 Canada imposed these measures, because concerns about Iran’s nuclear program persist.

 Recent Developments